Cinema Management Group

-Cinema Management Group is an American company based in Beverly Hills, California that acquires licenses and distributes feature films, animations and documentaries.
+Cinema Management Group was an American company based in Beverly Hills, California that acquires licenses and distributes feature, animated, and documentary films.
 The company is noted for its catalog of internationally produced animated features that is sold to the world markets.

 History

 The company was founded in 2003 by Edward Noeltner.
-In 2004 the company acquired the right for the CGI animated film Hoodwinked!: The True Story of Red Riding Hood.
+In 2004 the company acquired the rights for the CGI animated film Hoodwinked!: The True Story of Red Riding Hood.
 CMG expanded its genre distribution with the indie film Reeker and the sequel No Man's Land: The Rise of Reeker.
-CMG represents Moriah Films.
+CMG represented Moriah Films.
 Since 2004, CMG-licensed animated features have grossed over $400 million at the worldwide box office.

-CMG has distributed the animated films Adventures in Zambezia, Hoodwinked!, Khumba, The Legend of Sarila, Ratchet & Clank, Loving Vincent, and Saving Santa over the past two decades.
+CMG distributed the animated films Adventures in Zambezia, Hoodwinked!, Khumba, The Legend of Sarila, Ratchet & Clank, Loving Vincent, and Saving Santa over the past two decades.

 CMG facilitated the joint production of the film Ainbo: Spirit of the Amazon between the animation houses of Peru and the Netherlands.
-The company has distributed the film to over half the world's cinema markets, with an anticipated release in 2021.
-Currently in production for release in the 2020s decade is Ainbo: Spirit of the Amazon; Seal Team by Triggerfish Studios; Panda Bear in Africa by Katuni and A-Films; Kayara by Tunche Films and Toonz Animation; Canterville Ghost by Toonz Animation and Melmoth Productions, UK; Proud Princess by Luminar Films; and Noah's Ark by Symbiosis Technologies and Gullane.
+The company distributed the film to over half the world's cinema markets, and eventually released it worldwide in 2021.
+Other films released in the 2020s decade include Seal Team by Triggerfish Animation Studios; Panda Bear in Africa by Katuni Animation, A. Film Production, Cool Beans, Comet Filmand Le Pacte; Kayara by Tunche Films; The Canterville Ghost by Toonz Animation and Melmoth Productions; and Noah's Ark by Globo Filmes, Gullane, NIP, Symbiosys Technologies and VideoFilmes.

+On January 6, 2025, Cinema Management Group filed for Chapter 7 bankruptcy.